junxit/us-congress-bills-113/bill.md

 >     - **(B)** the Secretary determines that granting such a waiver will promote the purpose of this subpart.
 > - **(d)** *Limitations*
 >   - **(1)** *Grants* A State entity may not receive more than 1 grant under this section for a 5-year period.
->   - **(2)** *Subgrants* An eligible applicant may not receive more than 1 subgrant under this section per individual charter school for a 5-year period, unless the eligible applicant demonstrates to the State entity not less than 3 years of improved educational results in the areas described in subparagraphs (A) and (D) of section 5210(6) for students enrolled in such charter school.
+>   - **(2)** *Subgrants* An eligible applicant may not receive more than 1 subgrant under this section per individual charter school for a 5-year period, unless the eligible applicant demonstrates to the State entity not less than 3 years of improved educational results in the areas described in subparagraphs (A) and (D) of section 5210(8) for students enrolled in such charter school.
 > - **(e)** *Applications* A State entity desiring to receive a grant under this section shall submit an application to the Secretary at such time and in such manner as the Secretary may require.
 The application shall include the following:
 >   - **(1)** *Description of Program* A description of the State entity’s objectives under this section and how the objectives of the program will be carried out, including a description—
 >     - **(A)** of how the State entity—
->       - **(i)** will support the opening of new charter schools, replicated, high-quality charter school models, and expanded, high-quality charter schools, and a description of the proposed number of each type of charter school or model to be opened under the State entity’s program;
+>       - **(i)** will support the opening of new charter schools, replicated, high-quality charter school models, or expanded, high-quality charter schools, and a description of the proposed number of each type of charter school or model, if applicable, to be opened under the State entity’s program;
 >       - **(ii)** will inform eligible charter schools, developers, and authorized public chartering agencies of the availability of funds under the program;
 >       - **(iii)** will work with eligible applicants to ensure that the eligible applicants access all Federal funds that they are eligible to receive, and help the charter schools supported by the applicants and the students attending the charter schools—
 >         - **(I)** participate in the Federal programs in which the schools and students are eligible to participate;
 >         - **(II)** receive the commensurate share of Federal funds the schools and students are eligible to receive under such programs; and
 >         - **(III)** meet the needs of students served under such programs, including student with disabilities and English learners;
+>       - **(iv)** will have clear plans and procedures to assist students enrolled in a charter school that closes or loses its charter to attend other high-quality schools;
->       - **(iv)** in the case in which the State entity is not a State educational agency—
+>       - **(v)** in the case in which the State entity is not a State educational agency—
 >         - **(I)** will work with the State educational agency and the charter schools in the State to maximize charter school participation in Federal and State programs for charter schools; and
 >         - **(II)** will work with the State educational agency to adequately operate the State entity’s program under this section, where applicable;
->       - **(v)** will ensure each eligible applicant that receives a subgrant under the State entity’s program to open and prepare to operate a new charter school, a replicated, high-quality charter school model, or an expanded, high-quality charter school is prepared to continue to operate such school or model, in a manner consistent with the eligible applicant’s application, after the subgrant funds have expired;
+>       - **(vi)** will ensure each eligible applicant that receives a subgrant under the State entity’s program to open and prepare to operate a new charter school, a replicated, high-quality charter school model, or an expanded, high-quality charter school—
+>         - **(I)** will ensure such school or model meets the requirements under section 5210(1); and
+>         - **(II)** is prepared to continue to operate such school or model, in a manner consistent with the eligible applicant’s application, after the subgrant funds have expired;
->       - **(vi)** will support charter schools in local educational agencies with large numbers of schools identified by the State for improvement;
+>       - **(vii)** will support charter schools in local educational agencies with large numbers of schools identified by the State for improvement;
->       - **(vii)** will work with charter schools to promote inclusion of all students and support all students once they are enrolled to promote retention;
+>       - **(viii)** will work with charter schools to promote inclusion of all students and support all students once they are enrolled to promote retention;
->       - **(viii)** will work with charter schools on recruitment practices, including efforts to engage groups that may otherwise have limited opportunities to participate in charter schools;
+>       - **(ix)** will work with charter schools on recruitment practices, including efforts to engage groups that may otherwise have limited opportunities to participate in charter schools, and to ensure such schools do not have in effect policies or procedures that may create barriers to enrollment of students, including educationally disadvantaged students, and are in compliance with all Federal and State laws on enrollment practices;
->       - **(ix)** will share best and promising practices between charter schools and other public schools, including, where appropriate, instruction and professional development in science, math, technology, and engineering education;
+>       - **(x)** will share best and promising practices between charter schools and other public schools, including, where appropriate, instruction and professional development in core academic subjects, and science, technology, engineering, and math education, including computer science;
->       - **(x)** will ensure the charter schools receiving funds under the State entity’s program meet the educational needs of their students, including students with disabilities and English learners;
+>       - **(xi)** will ensure the charter schools receiving funds under the State entity’s program meet the educational needs of their students, including students with disabilities and English learners;
->       - **(xi)** will support efforts to increase quality initiatives, including meeting the quality authorizing elements described in paragraph (2)(E);
+>       - **(xii)** will support efforts to increase quality initiatives, including meeting the quality authorizing elements described in paragraph (2)(E);
->       - **(xii)** will provide oversight of authorizing activity, including how the State will approve, actively monitor, and re-approve or revoke the authority of an authorized public chartering agency based on the performance of the charter schools authorized by such agency in the areas of student achievement, student safety, financial management, and compliance with all applicable statutes and regulations; and
+>       - **(xiii)** in the case of a State entity not described in clause (xiv), will provide oversight of authorizing activity, including how the State will approve, actively monitor, and re-approve or revoke the authority of an authorized public chartering agency based on the performance of the charter schools authorized by such agency in the areas of student achievement, student safety, financial management, and compliance with all applicable statutes and regulations; and
->       - **(xiii)** in the case of a State entity defined in subsection (i)(4), will work with the State to provide assistance to and oversight of authorized public chartering agencies for authorizing activity described in clause (xii);
+>       - **(xiv)** in the case of a State entity defined in subsection (i)(4), will work with the State to provide assistance to and oversight of authorized public chartering agencies for authorizing activity described in clause (xiii);
 >     - **(B)** of the extent to which the State entity—
 >       - **(i)** is able to meet and carry out the priorities listed in subsection (f)(2); and
 >       - **(ii)** is working to develop or strengthen a cohesive statewide system to support the opening of new charter schools, replicated, high-quality charter school models, or expanded, high-quality charter schools;